 Exercise and Staying Active

-Paraquad is offering one-on-one telehealth exercise classes.
-Call Paraquad’s information and referral line at (314) 289-4200 for more information.
+Call Paraquad’s information and referral line at (314) 289-4200 for information about telehealth/virtual exercise programs.

 Go4Life has a series of home workout videos for older adults.